 Hunter spring is somewhat less impressive but nevertheless, this is a giant spring.
 It flows upwards from a conical depression.
 The diameter of this depression is around 64 m, depth – 4 m.
 The bottom is sandy but near the vent is exposed limestone.
-Bottom of the spring is covered with filamentous algae – sad consequences of the pollution.
+The bottom of the spring is covered with filamentous algae – sad consequences of the pollution.

-Water from the spring itself is clear and there is boiling bulge above it.
+Water from the spring itself is clear and there is a boiling bulge above it.
 Unfortunately, the waters around it are less so – all around the Hunter Spring Run the land has been developed.
 Towards the north from the spring is a park, towards all other sides around the spring, have been built houses.
 Spring basin is enclosed within concrete walls except for the outflow.
 Spring run has been channelized to facilitate the movement of boats.
 Sometimes the spring is closed for swimming due to the pollution coming from the coast.

 There are two more fairly powerful springs at the head of this side creek – House Spring and Jurassic Spring.